 Approximately 80 applications are received annually for Ph.D. study in the Counseling Psychology Program.
 The size of the program is related directly to available faculty and training resources; and, for the past several years, approximately four to six applicants have been invited to enroll each fall.
 As of fall 2012, there are 34 returning students enrolled in the program and 4 new students.
-Approximately 80% of the students are female.
-Six students represent ethnically/racially diverse backgrounds; and 2 are international students.
+Approximately 81% of the students are female.
+Nineteen per cent of students represent ethnically/racially diverse backgrounds; and 1 is an international student.
+In addition, we have 8 (22%) students who have openly disclosed their sexual orientation status as gay, lesbian, or bisexual.
+Three (8%) students have an acknowledged disability.
+Of the 44 students who graduated during the period from July 2006 through spring 2013, (39%) were either students of color (17) or openly Gay/Lesbian/Bisexual (3).

 Doctoral students represent many elements of diversity including sexual orientation, religious orientation, disability status, and socioeconomic class background.
 Students range in age from early 20s into the 50s with the mode being around 30 years.
 Approximately 60 percent enter with a Bachelor's degree and 40 percent have completed a prior relevant Master's degree.
-Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately

-1180 (Estimated 307 under new scoring system), with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative graduate grade point average, for those enrolling with a Master's degree, of about 3.89.
+Mean GRE combined score (verbal + quantitative) of students accepted into the program is approximately 1180 (Estimated 307 under new scoring system), with mean undergraduate cumulative grade point average of around 3.50 and mean cumulative graduate grade point average, for those enrolling with a Master's degree, of about 3.89.